OpenChannelSSD/documentation/docs/gettingstarted.md

 After booting the kernel.
 To enable LightNVM, the following must be met:

 1. A compatible device driver that is registered with LightNVM.
-For example null_blk, QEMU NVMe or an actual Open-Channel SSD compatible hardware.
+For example null_blk, QEMU NVMe or an Open-Channel SSD, such as the CNEX Labs Westlake SDK.
 2. An initialized media manager on top of the device driver.
 Note that LightNVM provides a generic media manager.
 The media manager maintains a list of free/in-use/bad blocks on media and exposes a get/put block API that upper